qnzy/strfmt/README.md

 * use `%%` to print a percent sign
 * instead of the number of characters written the function returns a pointer to the buffer, allowing to use it directly in a function call (`log(strfmt(...))`)

-The buffer will always be null terminated (unless buf or bufLen are 0 in which case NULL is returned).
+The buffer will always be null terminated (unless buf is NULL or bufLen is 0 in which case NULL is returned).
 See the test.c file for example code.

 For a more full-featured (and a bit larger) printf/snprintf implementation see [here](https://github.com/mpaland/printf).